soniccat/symb/README.md

-XcodeBuilder
+symb
 ============

-A tool to store all your builds to be able to symbolicate your crashlog through all of builds.
+The tool to symbolicate a crashlog using stored xarchives.

-Features:
+Usage:

-1) Build and store all your builds.
-I build a project and upload a result by a console script.
-It's very useful but I overwrite the buld every time.
-Now I can just write:
+    java -jar ./symb.jar cr.crash -o ./symbolicated

-    java -jar ./XcodeBuilder -build "xcodebuild -workspace /Users/username/foldername/superapp.xcworkspace -scheme TargetName -configuration Debug build"
+Symbolicated crashlog will be stored in "symbolicated" folder for every xcarhive which have the same UUID with the input crashlog (https://developer.apple.com/library/ios/qa/qa1765/_index.html).
+The tool performs symbolicaiton according the rules: http://stackoverflow.com/questions/13574933/ios-crash-reports-atos-not-working-as-expected/13576028#13576028.
+By defaul ~/Library/Developer/Xcode/Archives/ path is used as the source of xcarhive files.

-and app and dSYM files will be saved in separate directory.
+Options:

-2) A symbolcation.
-Xcode doesn't symbolicate well in my case.
-When I have a crashlog I run:
+	-arch <architecture>

-    java -jar ./XcodeBuilder -symbolicate -c "./crash.crash" -o "./symbolicated"
+	    Force to set arch parameter of atos.
+When it is skipped, it is got from a crash log.

-and I will have symbolicated crashlogs for every stored version which have the same UUID with the crashlog (https://developer.apple.com/library/ios/qa/qa1765/_index.html).
-The tool performs a manuall sybolicaitons according this rules: http://stackoverflow.com/questions/13574933/ios-crash-reports-atos-not-working-as-expected/13576028#13576028
+	-s <path>

-3) Light ftp synchronization.
-It means all new files since the last synchronization will be uploaded and downloaded.
+	    Path to xarchives folder.
+The default value is ~/Library/Developer/Xcode/Archives/.

-    java -jar ./XcodeBuilder -ftpsync -l ./uploaded -f ftp/path/folder -n name -p pass -s ./synclog -d 2
+	-atos <path>

-4) Create an ipa file.
+	    Path for atos command.
+The default value is /Applications/Xcode.app/Contents/Developer/usr/bin/atos.

-    java -jar ./XcodeBuilder -archive -a ./folder/appFile -o ./folder/ipaFile -s signString -p ./folder/provisionProfile
+	-d

-5) In progress: Create a ftp store for your builds with an ability to download it through html page.
+	    Log all command outputs.